e-commerceinternational-marketing

 In terms of the provenance of the items purchased, research has shown that over half of all online transactions are made on foreign websites.
 These include retailers from the UK, China, the US, and Germany.

 Nonetheless, it is interesting to note that the average Spanish online consumer prefers to shop from sites and platforms that offer the option of communicating in Spanish.
+This seems to confirm the findings of a study run by the OCU, which discovered that 90 percent of Spanish people feel embarrassed when speaking English.

 Businesses looking for online growth in Spain need to have a solid strategy based on the trends and data that we have just described.
-Let’s take a more in-depth look into each topic, and provide tips and ideas on how to overcome challenges and be successful in the Spanish market.
+Let us take a more in-depth look into each topic, and provide tips and ideas on how to overcome challenges and be successful in the Spanish market.

 The most important and biggest hurdle when it comes to finalising an online sale is to overcome any trust issues and win over the consumers' confidence.
 You can achieve this by providing as much information on your product or service as possible, and by showcasing that your payment service provider is trusted, certified, and secure.